theNorstroem/template-furo-app-starter/README.md

 run `npm install` to install the dependencies

 ### Step 2

 Before you start the server you have to generate the API specs.
-To do this, run `npm run build:spec` to generate the needed environment files
+To do this, run `npm run spec:build` to generate the needed environment files

 The specs in this demo are pointing to static json files in  **/api**, so you do not need an api server to see the client working.